 Through the BIC, Cox School students, faculty and staff have access to the latest business periodicals, instantaneous market information and news retrieval services.
 In addition, personal computers and printers in the BIC are available for students to use for presentations and papers.

-In 2003 the Cox School broke ground on the James M. Collins Executive Education Center.
-The Collins Center will be the region's premier resource to business professionals and executives, housing the Cox School's Executive and Management Development division, Executive MBA program, the Southwestern Graduate School of Banking, and the KPMG Institute for Corporate Governance.
+In 2005 the Cox School opened the James M. Collins Executive Education Center, the region's premier resource to business professionals and executives, housing the Cox School's Executive and Management Development division, Executive MBA program, the Southwestern Graduate School of Banking, and the KPMG Institute for Corporate Governance.